Tennessee Valley Audiology Fits Hearing Aids with a Personal Approach

 We are often asked whether one or two hearing aids are indicated.
 Most of the time two hearing aids will deliver the best result especially in the area of hearing in social situations (background noise).
 The reason for this is that our brains need a balanced input from two ears in order for us to hear in background noise, especially if the background noise is also speech.

 We classify hearing aids into five levels of technology: economy, basic, mid-level, advanced and premium level technology.
 On top of the five levels, we now have iPhone hearing aids which gives the user even more control and connectivity.
-How we determine which hearing aid technology is most appropriate for a patient depends on several factors including level of hearing loss, word recognition ability, listening situations where help is needed and financial concerns.
+How we determine which hearing aid technology is most appropriate for a patient depends on several factors including degree of hearing loss, word recognition ability, listening situations where help is needed and financial concerns.

 Financial concerns can dictate that less than ideal amplification strategies are chosen.
 Although more simple technologies do not offer the same benefit in noisier situations, they do offer help in many everyday listening environments.
-Economy hearing aids are priced around $1000; a basic technology aid from $1600 to $1900; mid-range technology is $2000 to $2200; an advanced aid ranges in price from $2300 to $2650 and premium technology ranges from $2700 to $3500 per aid.
+Economy hearing aids are priced around $1000; a basic technology aid from $1600 to $1900; mid-range technology is $2000 to $2200; an advanced hearing aid ranges in price from $2300 to $2650 and premium technology hearing aids range from $2700 to $3500 per aid.
 We accept various forms of payment including cash, check, Visa, Mastercard and Care Credit to help in financing hearing aids.

 At Tennessee Valley Audiology we use all digital hearing aids from the most respected manufacturers including Widex, Oticon, Phonak, GN Resound, Unitron, Rexton, and Starkey.
 Each of these companies offer fine hearing instruments, but we do believe that all hearing aids are not the same and certain hearing aids work better for specific types of problems.
 Today, approximately 85% of hearing aids fit are of the behind the ear type (BTE).
 Prior to 2006, most hearing aids were some type of custom in the ear (ITE) style.
 Slim tube and receiver in the canal (RITE) hearing aids allow for the ear canal to remain open.
 By keeping the ear canal open the hearing aid does not occlude the ear canal which eliminates several problems that have been associated with hearing aids.
 Today, most hearing aid manufacturers have this type of product.
 With custom hearing aids and traditional BTEs, the external ears are mostly blocked which can cause a change in the sound of your own voice when you talk or amplifying sounds of chewing.
 These new open BTEs have greatly changed how hearing aids look and work.